-Happy Halloween my little ghosts and ghouls, welcome to the spooky October issue of DanceWatch.
-The veil between the worlds has thinned and dance is lurking everywhere, so beware…
+Happy Halloween, my little ghosts and ghouls.
+Welcome to the spooky October issue of DanceWatch.
+The veil between the worlds has thinned, and dance is lurking everywhere, so beware…

-This month, aerial company Night Flight takes over Lincoln Hall with creepy creatures flying about, and Ballet Fantastique sinks deep into the soul of Poe with the world premier of their new ballet, Nevermore: Stories of Edgar Allan Poe.
+This month, aerial company Night Flight takes over Lincoln Hall with creepy creatures flying about, and Ballet Fantastique sinks deep into the soul of Poe with the world premiere of their new ballet, Nevermore: Stories of Edgar Allan Poe.

 Oregon Ballet Theater celebrates its 30th season with three significant ballets that span three decades in OBT Roar(s), and White Bird begins its 22nd season with illusionist dance company Momix, German choreographer Sasha Waltz and Guest, and facile young tap dancer Caleb Teicher and Company from New York.